hvpham-yorku/mySchedule-group-3/README.md

 Backend - the backend is built with Node.js and Express Front End - HTML/CSS/JavaScript, with React
 Database: MongoDB
 Dependancies: Covered in the installation but includes, node.js react, express, mongoose, cors, and axios.
-When downloading the repository, the following will all be installed as part of the 'npm install' step, you also need to download git in addition.
+When downloading the repository, the following will all be installed as part of the 'npm install' step.
+NOTE git and node.js are required downloads before the npm start so install those!

 Version Control: Git
 Code Editor: VS code